 Parents Are Necessary to the Development of the Fry

 Then, totally by accident, several aquarists made a truly startling discovery.
-They decided to leave the parents with the newly hatched young, since angle fish occasionally make good parents, and low and behold, not only were Discus good parents, they are absolutely necessary to the development of the fry.
-They found that the baby discus eats something from the sides of their parents, like a puppy would from its mother.
+They decided to leave the parents with the newly hatched young, since angle fish occasionally make good parents, and low and behold, not only were Discus, good parents, they are absolutely necessary to the development of the fry.
+They found that the baby discus eats something from the sides of their parents, as a puppy would from its mother.
 Further, they found that to remove the Discus parents from the fry, was inevitable to starve and kill the fry.

 One of the first to observe baby discus feeding from their parents was Gene Woldsheimer, a gifted aquarist-photographer from California, famous in those days for cover shots on The Aquarium Magazine:

 Later studies by scientists showed that there is special food producing cells or glands in the parents’ skins.
 As the babies reach the free-swimming age, they cling to the side of one parent, feeding while they cling.
-When one parent grows weary of the babies it shakes itself and all the babies are transferred to the side of the other parent.
+When one parent grows weary of the babies, it shakes itself, and all the babies are transferred to the side of the other parent.

 For several weeks the fry continues receiving nourishment from the parents.
-Gradually they become less and less dependent upon the parents, until finally, they are completely on their own.
+Gradually they become less and less dependent upon the parents until finally, they are completely on their own.
 Baby Discus may be nearly a half-inch long before they become completely independent.

 A young Discus bears little resemblance to their parents.
 For the first months, they are elongated, like most cichlids.
 But by the time the body of the fish reaches the size of a dime, they are nearly as rounded as the adult.